hustvl/BoxCaseg/README.md

 Weakly-supervised instance segmentation uses coarser annotations to acquire a high-precision instance segmentation model, such as bounding boxes.
 This "box-to-seg" process is a class-agnostic process.
 Our motivation is to learn a model that achieves generic class-agnostic segmentation.

 The training process is divided into three steps.
-First, we obtain a class-agnostic segmentation model through the joint training of box-supervised dataset and salient object segmentation dataset.
-Second, we use the class-agnostic segmentation model to produce high-quality predictions for training instances.
+Firstly, we obtain a class-agnostic segmentation model through the joint training of box-supervised dataset and salient object segmentation dataset.
+Secondly, we use the class-agnostic segmentation model to produce high-quality predictions for training instances.
 Those segmentation predictions are merged to generate proxy instance masks for training images.
 Finally, we re-train a Mask R-CNN with proxy masks.

 <!-- PREREQUISITES -->
 ## Prerequisites